Nikhil1Sai/Expensestracker/README.md

 1. Enter a description and amount for your expense.
 2. Click the "Add Expense" button to add the expense to the list.
 3. View the list of expenses and the total amount.
-4. To remove an expense, click the delete icon next to it.
-5. Use the bar chart to visualize expenses by month and filter by year.
+4. Use the bar chart to visualize expenses by month and filter by year.